terramate-io/terramate/docs/getting-started/index.md

 }
 ```

-The name `globals.tm.hcl` is not special, and the content could be included in an existing `terramate.tm.hcl` file.
+The name `globals.tm.hcl` is not required, and the content could be included in an existing `terramate.tm.hcl` file.
 All Terramate files are merged during runtime, similar to how Terraform merges `.tf` files.
 This simplicity provides great flexibility.

 Next, update the `mysite/stack.tm.hcl` file by replacing the `<title>` with `<title>${global.title}</title>`.
 Running `terramate generate` will not change anything, but the title now references a global variable.